baerengraben/ioBroker.swiss-weather-api/README.md

 To get your adapter released in ioBroker, please refer to the documentation of [ioBroker.repositories](https://github.com/ioBroker/ioBroker.repositories#requirements-for-adapter-to-get-added-to-the-latest-repository).

-### Test the adapter manually on a local ioBroker installation
+### Test the adapter manually on a local ioBroker installation - will be removed
 In order to install the adapter locally without publishing, the following steps are recommended:
 1. Create a tarball from your dev directory:
 	```bash